soundpress/RulesOfNYC/docs/c00/index.rst

 *§ 40-34 Capacity of Water Heaters.* ::

-Gas-fueled water heaters shall be automatic storage types having a capacity of not less than twenty gallons and shall, in any event, be adequate to provide a supply of hot water as defined in § 27-2031 and § 27-2034 of the Housing Maintenance Code, and § 131.042 of the Health Code.
+Gas-fueled water heaters shall be automatic storage types having a capacity of not less than twenty gallons and shall, in any event, be adequate to provide a supply of hot water as defined in § 27-2031 and § 27-2034 of the Housing Maintenance Code, and 24 RCNY Health Code § 131.042.